Novel Chemistry Offers Ultra-High Power Density Batteries to Decarbonize Transportation

 As described in the Science paper, Asadi has conducted a range of experiments that demonstrate the science behind how this reaction occurs.

-“We found that that solid-state electrolytes contribute around 75 percent of the total energy density.
+“We found that solid-state electrolytes contribute around 75 percent of the total energy density.
 That tells us there is a lot of room for improvement because we believe we can minimize that thickness without compromising performance, and that would allow us to achieve a very, very high energy density,” says Asadi.

 These experiments were conducted in collaboration with University of Illinois Chicago and Argonne National Laboratory.
 Asadi says he plans to work with industry partners as he now moves toward optimizing the battery design and engineering it for manufacturing.